Minds Together for carers

 The development of Minds Together for carers has been based on the learning outcomes of Partners in Depression, a national group education program designed to address the information and support needs of those who love, live with or care for a person experiencing depression.

 It has also been informed by a review of published research literature, a survey completed by 123 carers and an interview consultation with 20 carers undertaken between 2018 and 2019

 The Minds Together for carers program is:

-Testing of the Minds Together for carers program will begin in June 2020 with people:
+Testing of the Minds Together for carers program began in June 2020 with people: